Group Management

 Modify SMTP Address of Groups

-2. In the Modify Email Addresses option, add the SMTP address of the groups.
-In case you want to replace the existing SMTP address with the ones provided, check the Replace Existing Email Addresses checkbox.
+3. Under Modify Email Addresses, add the SMTP address of the groups.
+In case you want to replace an existing SMTP address with the one provided, check the Replace Existing Email Addresses checkbox.

-3. Select the Microsoft 365 Tenant and groups.
-You can either add the groups via Search or you can import them from a CSV file.
+4. Select the Microsoft 365 tenants and groups.
+You can either add the groups using the Search field or you can import them from a CSV file.

 Back to Top